 Urgency incontinence scenario: Month 1, 25% improvement (nutrition + breathing).
 Month 3, 50% improvement (+ bladder training + pumpkin seeds).
 Month 6, 70% improvement.

 One natural approach alone often caps at 30–40%.
-Combining 4–5 approaches is how many women reach around 80% improvement.
-That is the real “secret.”
+Combining four to five of them is how many women reach around 80% improvement.
+That is the real advantage of a comprehensive plan.

 Conclusion